 Close Your Work Session

-When you’ve completed your work for the day, click Out in the Status Bar.
+When you’ve completed work for the day, click Away in the Status Bar and update your status to reflect that you're out.
 This creates a satisfying sense of closure and, if you’re using Daycast with a team, communicates to your teammates that you’re no longer at work.